The US credit score system is effectively a numeric summary of your entire borrowing history, but it's far from a global standard.

 Several major economies don't use a standardized credit score system, including Japan, France, the Netherlands, and Spain.

 Instead of a three-digit number, these countries generally rely on income verification, employment history, negative registries, or bank-by-bank assessments to determine whether a borrower is creditworthy.
-The absence of a score doesn't mean lenders aren't evaluating risk, it just means they're doing it differently.

 Japan

-Instead, every individual who applies for credit in Japan is evaluated on a bank-by-bank basis, with lenders weighing factors like income, employment stability, and repayment history directly.
+Japan does not have a single national credit scoring system like the US does.
+Every individual who applies for credit in Japan is evaluated on a bank-by-bank basis, with lenders weighing factors like income, employment stability, and repayment history directly.

 France

 France has one of the most unique credit systems among developed nations, mainly because it doesn't have independent credit bureaus the way the US does.
+The Bank of France focuses primarily on negative information such as missed payments or delinquent accounts.

 The Netherlands

 The Netherlands has one primary credit registry called the Bureau Krediet Registratie (BKR), but it doesn't produce a credit score.
+Good credit in the Netherlands means you haven't been flagged for bad debt, rather than achieving a positive score.

 Spain

 Spain is another country that doesn't use a formal credit score system.
+Lenders evaluate applicants based on income, employment length, and repayment history rather than a standardized figure.

 Sweden and Austria